 Petitioners can only raise issues that were adequately raised in the administrative proceedings.
 (Gilroy Citizens for Responsible Planning v.
-City of Gilroy (2006) 140 Cal.App.4th 911, 920.)
-ACWMA does not argue that Petitioners failed to exhaust their administrative remedies regarding the claims raised in Petitioner Stein's opening brief.
-However, ACWMA does argue that Petitioners failed to exhaust their administrative remedies regarding the percolate liquid claims raised in Petitioner Stein's supplemental brief.
+City of Gilroy (2006) 140 Cal.
+App.
+4th 911, 920.)
+ACWMA does not argue that Petitioners failed to exhaust their administrative remedies.